XYTYX/instapic/README.md

 This app is built using [Ant Design](https://ant.design/), check out their API for more information.

+## Debugging

+It is highly recommended that you install the [React Dev Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) to get a better idea of what's going on.
+It also doesn't hurt to run `yarn cache clean` every once in a while.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).